ArnoInen/chat_firebase/README.md

 6. Copy the key and project-id
 7. Past the key and project-id in the init-firebase.js javascript

-From the little form it sends a message to the realtime database
+From the little form it sends a message to the realtime database.
+Then, when you do, it immediatly sends back what is stored in the database.
+If you host it on your own website (be careful with security) everyone can see the messages.